karunamayi06/karunamayi06/README.md

 - 👋 Hi, I’m @karunamayi06
-- 👀 I’m interested in arduino ai
+- 👀 I’m interested in arduino and ai
 - 🌱 I’m currently learning arduino
 - 💞️ I’m looking to learn ai
 - 📫 How to reach me ...